HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **identifier** Sequence of character used to denote objects, variables, structures, functions, and other elements to be named in the code that make up C++ programs.
 **if statement** Mechanism that makes it possible to choose if a certain block of code shall be run or not, depending on a run time condition.
 **in-class initializer** Initalization of a class data member when it is declared.
+**in scope** Identifier that is visible, at a given place in the code, and can hence be used.
 **include directive** Written as "#include".
 This provides a mechanism for textual inclusion of one source file into another.
 **incomplete type** Type that at a given time have been declared but lacks a definiton.
 **increment operator** Written as "++".
 Adds 1 to the operand.